lesitevideo/batchexiftags/README.md

 # batchexiftags
-batch exiftool images with a csv file conform panorama images for uploading on Google maps
+batch exiftool images with a csv file<br/>
+conform panorama images for uploading on Google maps

 usage :